Raymw/Federated-XGBoost/README.md

 Federated model is produced by
 > /xgboost/dmlc-core/tracker/dmlc-submit --cluster mpi --num-workers 2 python main.py

-Since the dataset is small, we run it locally and set only two nodes (num-workers =2) to simulate the experiments.
-You can change nodes parameters according to your enviroment.
+Since the dataset is small, we run it locally and set  two nodes (num-workers =2) to simulate the experiments.
+You can change  parameters according to your enviroment.
+##
+For now, if you want to try it on new dataset, you have to do the process of data aggregation and federated update.
+Over the next, we would try to experiment it on large dataset and explore some new methods to improve these two processes.

+Welcome to contact us if you have any quastion about the paper or code.

+## Reference

+>@article{yang2019tradeoff,
+  title={The Tradeoff Between Privacy and Accuracy in Anomaly Detection Using Federated XGBoost}, author={Yang, Mengwei and Song, Linqi and Xu, Jie and Li, Congduan and Tan, Guozhen}, journal={arXiv preprint arXiv:1907.07157}, year={2019}
+}